 The first point is probably the most important one.

-For example, if your KPI is "Revenue", which company goal does that link to?
+For example, if one your KPIs is "Revenue", which company goal does that link to?
 What is the goal you are trying to reach for the year?
 There’s just no easy way to do this in Excel (unless you build a more complex spreadsheet that must be updated).

 Often the revenue KPI is a result of multiple Excel spreadsheets that each member of the team is updating.
 I've seen one customer who has 5 separate spreadsheets that track both bookings and closed sales.
 Each individual spreadsheet must be updated, which then updates another spreadsheet to total results.